ssec/polar2grid/doc/source/examples/acspo_example.rst

 I can then apply this new rescaling file by referencing the file in the `polar2grid.sh` execution.
 In the example below, my_rescale.ini file is located in the execution directory.
-If it is not, you will need to provide the full path to the file. **Note: Polar2Grid does not overwrite output files, so you will need to either rename or delete the original ACSPO GeoTIFF output file.
+If it is not, you will need to provide the full path to the file.
+Please Note: Polar2Grid does not overwrite output files, so you will need to either rename or delete the original ACSPO GeoTIFF output file.